ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 To make the data understandable, re-usable and, in principle, reproducible, it is crucial to provide metadata --- or data about the data --- including the experimental steps followed to produce the data, the characteristics of the samples, the protocols applied, the transformations applied and so on.

+The experimental metadata provides background information including the expirimental context, the methods, the information about the generated data and the experimental conclusions.

 On the other hand, creating the metadata can be time-consuming.
 So, it is important to provide sufficient information to understand en enable re-use of the dataset, but at the same time striking a balance between sufficiency and practicability, by exploring the depth and breadth of the metadata provided.

 Several communities in the different domains have worked on developing a variety of metadata standards focusing on specifying the content to be reported, the formats to be used and common terminologies for each of domains.
 By agreeing on what to report